libktx/ktx/scene2d/README.md

 `ktx-scene2d` version `1.9.10-b6` has the deprecated root actor factory functions available with annotations for automatic replacement.
 To ease migration to the newer KTX versions, use `1.9.10-b6` to refactor your application.
+Further KTX releases do not contain the deprecated functions.

 ### Alternatives